danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 signatures being ignored and the zone treated as unsigned until resolvers were updated to recognize the new algorithm.

-Note that in at least one 2016 case (an ISP in Sweden) the resolver software deployed on customer premises turned out not to be compliant with RFC 4035.
+Note that in at least one 2016 case the resolver software deployed on customer premises by an Internet service provider (ISP) turned out not to be compliant with RFC 4035.
 Instead of ignoring the signatures using unknown algorithms and treating the zones as unsigned, the validating resolver rejected the signatures and returned a SERVFAIL to the DNS query.
 This resulted in the ISP turning off DNSSEC validation on the equipment.
 Further investigation showed that a newer version of the resolver